cloudify-cosmo/docs.getcloudify.org/content/installation/prerequisites.md

 ---
 Before you [install a Cloudify Manager]({{< relref "installation/installing-manager.md" >}}), you must review these prerequisites and make sure that your environment is ready to support the Cloudify Manager.

-## Architecture and OS

-Cloudify Manager must run on a 64-bit host with RHEL/CentOS 7.x or higher.

 ## Manager Resources

 Cloudify Manager requires at the least: